 Let’s start with a brief explanation of how the prepaid model works in the MaaS industry.
 Mobility service apps have built-in digital wallets to which users prepay a chosen number of units (usually, service providers impose pre-set amounts to choose from, e.g. $5, $20, $50).
 Then, they’re able to use the service until running out of balance.
 After each use of the service, the number of units added to the wallet is reduced by the amount representing the actual usage (e.g. the ride distance or time spent in a vehicle).
 The easiest way to illustrate this process is to compare it to car fuelling.
 As long as there is petroleum in the tank, your client has the right (and possibility) to drive but once the fuel runs out, they have to top it up.

 As a mobility service provider, you can also equip your app with an auto-top-up feature that will automatically add some units to the app’s built-in wallet when your customer’s balance runs low.
-Besides charging a card (where card data is saved thanks to the card-on-file technology), the user can add money to the wallet using Straal Direct, pay-by-links, bank transfers, and other payment methods (if these terms don’t ring a bell, read our guide to the payment ecosystem).
+Besides charging a card (where card data is saved thanks to the card-on-file technology), the user can add money to the wallet using Straal Direct, pay-by-links, bank transfers, and other payment methods (if these terms don’t ring a bell, read our guide: 5 Things You Should Know about the Payment Ecosystem).

 The biggest advantage of the prepaid model is its predictability.
 Once your customer adds funds to the wallet, there is no possibility of withdrawing this money.
 Thanks to that, you collect the payment before the service is initiated.
 Another benefit of prepaid systems is that they work with various payment methods, not only with cards.
 This translates into a broader range of potential customers (all in all, not all of them may be willing to share their card data).